 'Shiv Sena had made '50-50' proposal, but no decision was taken': Fadnavis

-Mumbai, Oct 29: Maharashtra caretaker Chief Minister Devendra Fadnavis made it clear today that there will not be any sharing of '50-50' sharing of CM post, as Sena has been demanding.
-He said the Shiv Sena had made such a proposal before the Lok Sabha polls, but no decision was taken (of which he was aware).
+Mumbai, Oct 29: Maharashtra caretaker Chief Minister Devendra Fadnavis made it clear today that there will not be '50-50' sharing of CM post, as Sena has been demanding.
+He said that the Shiv Sena had made such a proposal before the Lok Sabha polls, but no decision was taken (of which he was aware).

-"At the time of Lok Sabha polls, Shiv Sena had put forward a proposal for rotational chief minister for 2.5 years but no decision was taken on it in front of me.
+"At the time of Lok Sabha polls, Shiv Sena had put forward a proposal for a rotational chief minister for 2.5 years but no decision was taken on it in front of me.
 Any discussion on it between Amit Shah Ji and Uddhav Ji is known only to them&only they can decide on it," Fadnavis said.

 Shiv Sena wants CMs from both sides with each having a two-and-half-year tenure.
 Sena boss Uddhav Thackeray had said a 50-50 formula was agreed upon with BJP president Amit Shah and Fadnavis ahead of the Lok Sabha polls.